Homestuck126/bns-java-client/bns-auto-folder-attest/doc/bns-auto-folder-attest_en.md

 ### About BNS Auto Folder Attest

-BNS auto folder attest allows developers attest each files in specific folder.
+The BNS auto folder attest allows developers to attest every file in a specific folder.
 This tutorial document will guide you through steps to configure and run the auto folder attest service.

 <!-- no toc -->
 1. [Configure setting for Sample Code](#1-configure-the-settings-for-sample-code)